The Black Hole S-Matrix from Quantum Mechanics: Combining the oscillators (partial waves)

 While the model presented in Section \ref{sec:micromodel} makes the algebra manifest, the above identification of parameters to relate to the model with a $\lambda$-independent algebra makes the physical interpretation of the relative shifts in energies between the partial waves manifest and allows for a consistent definition of time and energy for the total system. \\

 This allows us to rewrite our S-Matrix $S\left(\epsilon_l/\lambda_l\right)$ as a function of two variables $\omega_l$ and $\mu_l$ as $S\left(\omega_l,\mu_l\right)$.
-With this change of variables, we recover exactly the S-Matrix of the 2d matrix models discussed in the literature and therefore, now allows us to interpret $\mu$ as a chemical potential of the theory.
-However, since $\mu_l$ is now $l$ dependent in our collection of models, it gives us a natural way to interpret how the combined system of oscillators behave.
+With this change of variables, we recover exactly the S-Matrix of the 2d matrix models discussed in the literature (for each partial wave) and moreover, it is now natural to interpret $\mu$ as a chemical potential that defines the vacuum energy of each partial wave on top of which we can further excite the various scattering modes.
+However, since $\mu = \mu_l$ is now $l$ dependent in our collection of oscillators, it gives us a natural way to interpret how the combined system behaves.
 To excite a very large $l$ oscillator, one first has to provide sufficient energy that is equal to $\mu_l \sim \left(l^2 + l + 1\right)$.
 Therefore, we naturally see that exciting a large $l$-oscillator costs energy!
-The physical spectrum may be depicted as in Figure \ref{fig:levels}, where we depict an arbitrarily chosen ground-state energy with $E = 0$, each oscillator labelled by $l$ and excitations above them by $n_l$.
-The various oscillators are shifted by a chemical potential.
+The physical spectrum may be depicted as in Figure \ref{fig:levels}, where we have chosen an arbitrary value for the ground-state energy with $E = 0$. each oscillator labelled by $l$ and excitations above them by $n_l$.
+The various oscillators are shifted by the chemical potential $\mu_l$.
 And the vacuum is defined to be the one with all Rindler energies $k_l$ set to zero.
 Now, given an initial state carrying a total energy of $E_{\text{tot}}$, we are left with a degeneracy of states that may be formed by distributing this energy among the many available oscillators.
 The larger this energy, the more oscillators we may distribute it into and hence the larger the degeneracy.
 The degeneracy associated to equation \eqref{eqn:totenergy}, without the chemical potential shift, is merely asking for the number of sets of all integers $\{n_l\}$ that add up to $E_{\text{tot}}$.
 These are the celebrated partitions into integers that\textemdash as Ramanujan showed\textemdash grow exponentially.
 Clearly, for large total energy, our degeneracy grows similarly at leading order.
 However, the chemical potential shift slows down the growth polynomially compared to the partitioning into integers owing to the fact that for a given $E_{\text{tot}}$, only approximately $\sqrt{E_{\text{tot}}}$ number of oscillators are available.
 It is worthwhile to note that, in this simplistic analysis, we have ignored the degeneracy arising from the $m$ quantum number; accounting for which clearly increases the growth of states.
-Therefore, we already see that the model allows for collapse in that it supports an exponential growth of density of states!
-This shares striking resemblance to the Hagedorn growth of density of states in black holes. \\
+Therefore, we find that the model exhibits an exponential growth in its density of states!
+This shares striking resemblance to the Hagedorn growth of density of states in black holes and is an indication that we have captured the associated microstates of the spherically symmetric Schwarzschild solution.\\